curvedinf/wove/README.md

 >> {0: 'User 1', 1: 'User 2', 2: 'User 3'}
 ```
 ### Dynamic Task Mapping
 You can also map a task over the result of another task by passing the upstream task's name as a string to the decorator.
 This is useful when the iterable is generated dynamically.
 Wove ensures the upstream task completes before starting the mapped tasks.
-The source task (e.g., `get_item_ids` in the example below) must return an iterable collection like a list or tuple.
-If the result is not iterable, Wove will raise a `TypeError` at runtime.
 ```python
 import asyncio
 from wove import weave